Scotland Malawi Partnership: Activities and impacts

 Since its inception in 2004, the Scotland Malawi Partnership has staged organisational conferences in Edinburgh and Glasgow, bringing together representatives of Malawian and Scottish civil societies, governments, churches, educational institutions and NGOs, as well as workshops dealing specifically with issues relating to health and education.
 Malawi Independence Celebrations are held in Scotland annually around 6 July to commemorate Malawian independence from the United Kingdom in 1964.

 The partnership circulates regular weekly news bulletins and monthly newsletters to members, detailing developments in the relationship between Scotland and Malawi, key news from Malawi, reports from members, partnership news, and upcoming events.

 In 2007, the SMP hosted 3 stakeholder meetings focused on funding, health links and agriculture.
 These meetings were attended by 57 participants from 42 different organisations.
 Three workshops in relation to educational links and "best practice" were also held, attended by 150 individuals representing 43 different members of the partnership and 50 non members (schools, colleges and universities attending the Partnerships in Education Workshop).
-The partnership has also been involved in the establishment and oversight of working groups in microfinance (which led to the formation of the Scotland Malawi Business Group), governance, housing cooperatives and school partnerships.
-The School Partnerships Working Group has produced a Practical Guide to School Partnerships Between Scotland and Malawi.
+The partnership has also been involved in microfinance, governance, housing cooperatives and school partnerships.

-Since the signing of the Scotland Malawi Cooperation Agreement, some 58 projects (many involving partnership members) have benefited from Scottish government funding, including the Mary's Meals project, which feeds Malawian schoolchildren, and the Malawi Millennium Project to deliver equipment to schools for visually impaired children.
+58 projects benefited from Scottish government funding by 2007, including the Mary's Meals which feeds Malawian schoolchildren, and the Malawi Millennium Project which delivered equipment to schools for visually impaired children.

+The partnership can assist with visa problems.
+An example was the St Patrick's Minor Seminary in Rumphi.
+The seminary had a partnership with St Benedict's High School in Scotland and three days before a planned visit in 2018 they were told that their applications for visas were rejected.
+The visas were restored after the Partnership contacted members of parliament who raised it in the commons.
+The recovery was achieved, but the responsible department did not want to discuss how it could be avoided.

+The SMP works closely with its sister organisation in Malawi which is called the Malawi Scotland Partnership (MaSP).
+In 2019 the MaSP's Chair was Anne Phoya.

+In 2025 the partnership decided to change its image licensing to be Creative Commons cc-by-sa.
+This would allow them to be legally used by anyone on condition that they are attributed.
+It was also involved in supporting the launch of a Scotland Chapter of the UK-Malawi Chamber of Commerce.
+This was made in collaboration with Malawi's High Commissioner, Thomas John Bisika, with a scheduled first event in Edinburgh in June 2025.

 Academic Exchange

-The partnership also administers a project of Academic Exchange, which provides for the exchange of academic staff, administrators and librarians between the Universities of Scotland and Malawi.
-Over the period between 2007 and 2010, the project provided for the exchange of 24 'Fellows' – 12 Scottish, 12 Malawian.
+The partnership administers an Academic Exchange programme, which provides for the exchange of academic staff, administrators and librarians between the Universities of Scotland and Malawi.
+Over the period between 2007 and 2010, the project exchanged 24 'Fellows' – 12 Scottish, 12 Malawian.
 The first Scottish Fellow was David Bone.
 Mr Bone was attached to the Theology and Religious Studies Department at Chancellor College.
-On the Malawi side, Solomon Dindi was the first fellow to visit Scotland.
-Mr Dindi was attached to the University of Strathclyde's IT Services Department.
+Solomon Dindi was the first fellow from Malawi.
+He visited the University of Strathclyde's IT Services Department.
+He went on to manage improvements to Malawi's information infrastructure.

-The Academic Exchange project aimed to: